gregpalmr/alluxio-ranger-sandbox/README.md

      docker exec -it alluxio-master bash

      alluxio fs chmod 777 /
-     alluxio fs chmod 077 /user
+     alluxio fs chmod 777 /user
+     alluxio fs chmod 777 /tmp
+     alluxio fs chmod 700 /sensitive_data1
-     alluxio fs chmod 077 /sensitive_data
+     alluxio fs chmod 700 /sensitive_data2

-Include any other sub-directries that should be managed by Ranger policies.
+Use the "chmod 700 ..." command on any other sub-directries that should be managed by Ranger policies.

 ### Step 7.
 Create an Alluxio Ranger Service